Cottage Cheese Pasta Sauce

 blended cottage cheese sauce over ground turkey.

-Step 3- Assemble.
-Add the cottage cheese mixture to the skillet and cook for 2-3 minutes until it begins to simmer.
+Step 3- Add the cottage cheese mixture to the skillet and cook for 2-3 minutes until it begins to simmer.

 adding cooked pasta to pasta sauce.